 This British Pathe newsreel clip “The Return of the Terra Nova” shows the ship after her return to Cardiff in 1912-13.

 As the outcome of a period of intense development in the British coastal trade in recent years new ships of all kinds have been built.
-The ship illustrated below, the British Coast, is one of a special class.
+The British Coast, is one of a special class.
 She was built for the Coast Lines seaway, between London and Liverpool, and makes calls at intermediate ports such as Southampton, Plymouth and Falmouth.
 Built by Henry Robb & Co, of Leith, she is a fast vessel.
 (Gross tonnage 889.)
 Cargo can be handled quickly, and she has comfortable accommodation for twelve passengers.
+This is the third article in the series on Merchant Ship Types.

 The Leonardo da Vinci, a £2,000,000 Italian battleship, blew up in the Bay of Taranto in 1916, turned turtle and sank, with a loss of 250 lives, in 36 feet of water.
 The recovery of the Leonardo da Vinci is a notable example of the salvage engineer’s skill.
 You can read more about this salvage in chapter VII of David Masters’ book The Wonders of Salvage.